 We discuss each option below and the benefits of each.

-Made from thin slices of natural stone, the stone veneer is popular for chimney refacing.
-This material is available in various colors and styles, so you can find an option that fits your home’s style.
+Made from thin slices of natural stone, this veneer is popular for chimney refacing.
+This material is available in various colors and styles, so you can find a design option that fits your home’s style.

-Stone veneer is also durable and easy to install, making it a great do-it-yourself project.
-However, stone veneer is also one of the more expensive refacing options.
+Stone veneer is durable and easy to install, making it a great do-it-yourself project.
+However, stone veneer is also one of the more expensive refacing products.

 Pros